 Understanding the retroactive date in insurance

 Retroactive date is the date on which your coverage begins.
-Learn more about the importance of your retroactive date & how it relates to insurance coverage!

 In the course of running a small business, you might find yourself liable for a claim of bodily injury, property damage, or professional negligence.
 And sometimes, this claim will be filed well after the time in which the incident occurred.